WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Genetic Memory: The Librarian gave him genetic commands during his infancy that gave him dreams of meeting a Forerunner.
 They also told him and Riser the instructions of how to guide that treasure-hunting Forerunner to the Didact's Cryptum.

 - Interspecies Friendship: With Bornstellar.

-- Sour Supporter: Initially of Bornstellar when he's forced to tag along on his adventures, since initially he planned to rob the guy.
+- Sour Supporter: Of Bornstellar at first when he's forced to tag along on his adventures, since initially he planned to rob the guy.

 - Those Two Guys: With Riser in Halo: Cryptum.
 Less so in Halo: Primordium, where he's the protagonist.